 Sundays 10am-2pm, Edible Landscapes in Finsbury Park, Manor House entrance, N4 2NQ.

 Third Mondays of month, 3-5 pm: Maysie Memorial Garden, cnr Philip Lane/Napier Rd/Jansons Rd (N15/N17 border).
 Facebook page

-The Conservation Volunteers (TCV) in Haringey run practical projects every Sunday, Tuesday and Thursday across parks and green spaces in Haringey. www.tcv.org.uk/london/haringey
+The Conservation Volunteers (TCV) in Haringey run practical projects across parks and green spaces in Haringey. www.tcv.org.uk/london/haringey

 For fruit harvesting in gardens, see www.UrbanHarvest.org.uk

 GiH is a member of Sustain – the alliance for better food and farming, including Capital Growth and London Food Link .
 See their websites for news about food issues in London.
-We are also a member of the Federation of City Farms and Community Gardens, which has regular news about funding schemes and training courses
+We are also a member of Social Farms and Gardens, which has regular news about funding schemes and training courses